sameeraaperera/go-test/README.md

     [2] Request 'key2', response 'value2', time: 50.05 ms
 </pre>
 * Write a benchmark that measures the average run time of these goroutines performing the requests above.

-## Submission instructions

-* **DO NOT** fork this repository or create pull requests on it as we don't want other candidates to see your solution.
-* Provide your solution as a `.zip` or .`gz` archive file, either via email or some Dropbox-like service, to your Nearmap contact.